Ito-Matsuda/artifactory-cleanup/scripts/x-update-pods/README.md

 So to do the above I need the following; `kubectl set image pod/podName containerName=updatedImage --namespace userNamespace`

-podName: (likely what the user named their notebook server + 0 ex: test-french-0),
+podName: (likely what the user named their notebook server + 0 ex: test-french-0), --> .metadata.name

-containerName: (whatever the user named their notebook server ex: test-franch)
+containerName: (whatever the user named their notebook server ex: test-franch) --> .spec.containers[0].image -->maybe 0 so we dont get vault / istio

-updatedImage: the image to update to (may require some messing around if the name doesnt match)
+updatedImage: the image to update to (may require some messing around if the name doesnt match) --> unsure

-userNamespace: which namespace to use, since pod/containernames can be shared in different pods (Saffa and I both had a test-french)
+userNamespace: which namespace to use, since pod/containernames can be shared in different pods (Saffa and I both had a test-french) -->.metadata.namespace